cookiejar/cookietemple/docs/adding_new_templates.rst

                 Due to ANSI coloring support they can even be pink!
 Please someone send help.

 2. | Next, we add our brainfuck template to :code:`/create/templates`
    | Note that it should adhere to the standards mentioned above and include all required files.
-Don't forget to edit the cookietemple.cfg file to facilitate bump-version.
+Don't forget to add a cookietemple.cfg file to facilitate bump-version.
 See :ref:`bump-version-configuration` for details.
     It is **mandatory** to name the top level folder ``{{ cookiecutter.project_slug }}``, which ensures that the project after creation will have a proper name.
     Furthermore, the ``cookiecutter.json`` file should have at least the following variables: